-Rarely, acetaminophen can cause serious skin reactions such as acute generalized exanthematous pustulosis (AGEP), Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
-Patients should be informed about the signs of serious skin reactions, and use of the drug should be discontinued at the first appearance of skin rash or any other sign of hypersensitivity.
+Rarely, acetaminophen may cause serious skin reactions such as acute generalized exanthematous pustulosis (AGEP), Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
+Patients should be informed about the signs of serious skin reactions, and use of the drug should be discontinued at the first appearance of skin rash or any other sign of hypersensitivity

 There have been post-marketing reports of hypersensitivity and anaphylaxis associated with use of acetaminophen.
-Clinical signs included swelling of the face, mouth and throat, respiratory distress, urticaria, rash, pruritis and vomiting.
-There were infrequent reports of life-threatning anaphylaxis requiring emergency medical attention.
-Instruct patients to discontinue Butalbital and Acetaminophen Tablets immediately and seek medical care if they experience these symptoms. do not prescribe Butalbital and Acetaminophen Tablets for patients with acetaminophen allergy.
+Clinical signs included swelling of the face, mouth. and throat. respiratory distress, urticaria, rash, pruritus. and vomiting.
+There were infrequent reports of life-threatening anaphylaxis requiring emergency medical attention.
+Instruct patients to discontinue Butalbital and Acetaminophen Tablets immediately and seek medical care if they experience these symptoms.
+Do not prescribe Butalbital and Acetaminophen Tablets for patients with acetaminophen allergy.

 Butalbital and Acetaminophen Tablets should be prescribed with caution in certain special-risk patients, such as the elderly or debilitated, and those with severe impairment of renal or hepatic function, or acute abdominal conditions.

 This product may impair mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
 Such tasks should be avoided while taking this product.

 Alcohol and other Central Nervous System (CNS) depressants may produce an additive CNS depression, when taken with this combination product, and should be avoided.